-As a licensed trapper, there typically isn't too long a stretch of time before the calls roll in about the odor of skunk oil filling the neighbor's three-season porch, squirrels chewing through the drywall of a bedroom ceiling, or a frantic client raving about their pure-bred pup coming back from the nightly crap with a face-full of porcupine quills.
+As a licensed trapper, there typically isn't too long a stretch of time before the calls roll in about the odor of skunk oil filling the neighbor's three-season porch, squirrels chewing through the drywall of a bedroom ceiling, or a frantic client raving about their pure-bred pup coming back from the nightly bathroom break with a face-full of porcupine quills.
 While trapping activities alone could easily solve these examples and many issues like them, there can be other alternatives for compromised results.
 For the critics who think all us trappers are wild savages, consider this column an olive branch.
 For my diehard readers - before you think it, I ain't going "soft".
 However I am a bit overdue to discuss other aspects of being a knowledgeable and skilled trapper.
 Aspects which sometimes don't involve any traps at all.

 For all the time I spend in the back-country pursuing fur-bearer species for pelts and sustenance, I spend even more time throughout the rest of the year educating clients and landowners as to all the options available for dealing with "pest" wildlife issues.
 Sometimes the issue calls for trapping, and other times it doesn't.
 It makes sense; licensed trappers know the land and the critters they pursue better than anyone.
 That important fact in mind, I can't really call myself a true "conservation writer" if I didn't touch on all the ideals that go along with wildlife management and conservation.
 This includes hunting/trapping, wise & sustainable use, and, when possible, "co-existence".
 So, let's discuss some non-lethal alternatives to dealing with those "problem" critters that keep the homeowners busy, and keep me thoroughly entertained!
 Here's a few different tactics the licensed nuisance control trapper and the "average-Joe" homeowner can implement into the management toolbox: